Jspsun/SentimentAnalysisAPI/README.md

   www.SentimentAnalysisEngine.com/
   ```

-2. Add the text you want to be analyzed after the last slash. [(link)](http://www.SentimentAnalysisEngine.com/I love this API.
-But Jonathan Smells terrible.)
+2. Add the text you want to be analyzed after the last slash [(link)](http://www.SentimentAnalysisEngine.com/I love this API.
+But Jonathan Smells terrible.).
   ```
   www.SentimentAnalysisEngine.com/I love this API.
 But Jonathan Smells terrible.
   ```